Defalt8/axl.util/README.md

 ## Requirements

-- Windows operating system.
-(Linux and other platforms implementations are on the way)
 - CMake 3.10 or above.
 - Any C and C++ SDK that can be accessed through a command line.
 (MSVC, MinGW) If you have Visual Studio or CodeBlocks then you are set.

 ## How to get started

-- Clone this repos into the a directory and execute these commands to build the library.
+- Clone this repo into the a directory and execute these commands to build the library.
   - git clone https://github.com/defalt8/axl.util.git
-  - cd template.axl.util
+  - cd axl.util
   - mkdir out\\build
   - cd out\\build
   - cmake -B . -S ../../ (or with a generator of your choosing.) cmake -G \<generator\> -B . -S ../../